malaybaku/VMagicMirrorManual/en_tips_desktop_mascot.md

 ## Tips A.2.
 Start VMagicMirror on Windows startup

 In the control panel `Home` tab, check on `Start on Windows startup` at the left bottom side.

-And if you are putting shortcut of v0.8.0 or older version to the startup folder, remove it.
-The startup folder path is like following, and please replace `UserName` part for your environment.

-`C:\Users\(UserName)\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`

 After this setup, you can check if the thing goes good to restart Windows.

-If the setup is successful, VMagicMirror will starts when Windows has started.

 When you replace the VMagicMirror with different version, or want to disable automatic startup, then turn off `Start on Windows startup`.